Welcome to today's edition of the Rush 24-7 podcast.

 I want to apologize to you on behalf of them.

-Not all of them were happy with me in terms of my politics and so forth, but I told every damn one of them that I was in awe of them, and that I wanted to come speak to them.
+Not all of them were happy with me in terms of my politics and so forth, but I told every damn one of them that I was in awe of them and that I wanted to come speak to them.

 I purposely asked to go on this trip.

-Uh it was bad.
+It was bad.

 That there was love and respect and adoration for all who wear the uniform in this country, active duty or not, but I was specifically referring to people who are in the combat zones of Iraq and Afghanistan.

-And I stood up before them and I said, even to the ones who who let it be known that they disagreed with me politically, not on the war, but politically.
+And I stood up before them and I said, even to the ones who let it be known that they disagreed with me politically, not on the war, but politically.

 I mean, they all wanted victory, and they all were doing their duty, and they all said they were there to protect their country.